duereg/manager-readme/README.md

 # Core Values
 ## Be Respectful and Helpful
- - Respect and Value Diversity.
+ - Respect and Value Diversity
- - Have patience, be helpful, and foster empathy.
+ - Have patience, be helpful, and foster empathy
- - Assume the best and be easy to approach.
+ - Assume the best and be easy to approach
  - Everyone on the team has a voice and a vote

 ## Responsible, Responsive, Dependable
  - Write your code to live forever
  - Practice Incrementalism; Write small PR’s
  - Test Everything; TDD, Unit, Integration, Acceptance
  - Follow your work all the way through.
-You're responsible for the quality of your code.
+You're responsible for the quality of your code
  - Tooling > Diligence
  - Use Metrics & Logging; Evidence over Effort